Frequently asked Questions and Answers

 The supervisor or other adult witness (18 years or older) who signs the certificate to confirm practice with the trainer devices does not require any special qualifications (except in Victorian state schools - see below).
 They can refer to instructions on ASCIA Action Plans or videos on the ASCIA website www.allergy.org.au/anaphylaxis

-During physical/social distancing restrictions due to the COVID-19 pandemic in 2020 and beyond, a person may demonstrate a trainer on themselves and an adult within the same location may witness correct administration of an adrenaline autoinjector trainer device.
+During physical/social distancing restrictions due to the COVID-19 pandemic, a person may demonstrate an adrenaline injector (EpiPen and Anapen) trainer device on themselves and an adult within the same location may witness correct administration of the trainer device.
 If this isn’t possible, correct administration may be witnessed by an adult over a video call and signed off with a digital signature.
-The trainer device should be wiped clean after use and before it is used again.
+The trainer devices should be wiped clean with disinfectant after use and before they are used again.

-During Stage 4 restrictions in Victoria, school staff may demonstrate the use of an EpiPen trainer device on themselves or a willing household member to the School Anaphylaxis Supervisor via video conferencing, and a digital signature may be used for sign off.
+During restrictions in Victoria, school staff may demonstrate the use of an EpiPen and Anapen trainer device on themselves or a willing household member to the School Anaphylaxis Supervisor via video conferencing, and a digital signature may be used for sign off.
 Schools will need to arrange the postage of the trainer devices to school staff allowing for the competency check to occur within the 30 day window.
-Please ensure that the device is only handled by the school staff member and that good hand hygiene practices are followed.
-Please ensure the device is wiped down with disinfectant prior to posting (both ways) and upon receipt.
+Please ensure that the devices are only handled by the school staff member, good hand hygiene practices are followed and devices are wiped down with disinfectant prior to posting (both ways) and upon receipt.

 Staff in Victorian schools usually need be verified (face to face), by the School Anaphylaxis Supervisor within 30 days of completing the ASCIA e-training as being able to use the adrenaline injector trainer devices correctly to complete their certification.
 Click on www.education.vic.gov.au/school/teachers/health/Pages/anaphylaxisschl.aspx and the Anaphylaxis Supervisor Checklist is located under the ‘Training requirements’ tab.
 For further information you can contact the Royal Children's Hospital Anaphylaxis Advisory Line by phoning 1300 725 911.